Cataracts

 - Colors seem faded

-- Glare and haloes.
-Headlights, lamps, or sunlight may appear too bright.
+- Glare and halos.
+Headlights, lamps, or sunlight may appear too bright

 - Poor night vision